X16Community/x16-docs/X16 Reference - 02 - Getting Started.md

 symbols: the ones on the lower-right can be accessed by holding SHIFT and a letter.
 Go ahead: try pressing Shift and S. You should see a small heart symbol on your screen.
 We know you'll love the Commander X16 as much as we do.
-Press Alt and a letter, and you'll get the symmbol on the lower-left corner of the screen.
+Press Alt and a letter, and you'll get the symbol on the lower-left corner of the screen.
 Try pressing Alt and the ` key next to the nummber 1.
 You should get a large + symbol.
 One of the Plusses of PETSCII is using these line drawing symbols to draw shapes on the screen.